 - Hybrid metering allows some landlords to measure a portion of each unit’s total water consumption and then use that amount in a formula to estimate overall water usage.
 Under this method, a landlord might connect a submeter to the hot-water line of each rental unit and regard the hot-water measurement as an indicator of cold-water usage.

 Universal water service

 Water policies that provide universal service should be developed.
-They should ensure adequate, potable, and affordable water for current and future users.
+They should ensure adequate, potable, and affordable water for everyone.

 Congress should allocate sufficient funds to states and municipalities to help pay for increased water infrastructure and security needs.

 Regulators should help the water industry realize economies of scale.
 They should consider consolidation, technological innovations, and other methods to control costs.

 Reliability standards should prioritize the repair of specific infrastructure elements.
 This will maximize the efficient use of available funds.